 View the article at TIME.

 Betty Robison, MSN, RN-BC, Discusses Living Safely with Dementia

-The Aging Institute's Gerontology Educator, Betty Robison, MSN, RN-BC, discusses Alzheimers Disease, Dementia Care, and how to keep individuals safe when wandering tendencies and anxiety are displayed by patiets with these illnessses.
-Listen to Betty's talk on the Alzheimer's Speaks Radio program, or read the accompanying blog article.
+The Aging Institute's Gerontology Educator, Betty Robison, MSN, RN-BC, discusses Alzheimer's Disease, Dementia Care, and how to keep individuals safe when wandering tendencies and anxiety are displayed by patients with these illnesses.

-The Aging Institute congratulates Richard Shultz, PhD on his appointment as co-chair for the Institute of Medicine (IOM) Family Caregiving study.
-Dr. Shultz serves on both the Aging Institute Executive Committee and Board of Directors in addition to his roles as Director of the University Center for Social and Urban Research, Gerontology Program Director for the University Center for Social and Urban Research, and Professor of Psychiatry at the University of Pittsburgh School of Medicine.
+The Aging Institute congratulates Richard Schulz, PhD on his appointment as co-chair for the Institute of Medicine (IOM) Family Caregiving study.
+Dr. Schulz serves on both the Aging Institute Executive Committee and Board of Directors in addition to his roles as Director of the University Center for Social and Urban Research, Gerontology Program Director for the University Center for Social and Urban Research, and Professor of Psychiatry at the University of Pittsburgh School of Medicine.